gethop-dev/pubsub/README.md

 user>
 ```

-Next we define some vars to specify the queue we want to consume from, and the data to be exchanged.
+First we define some vars to specify the queue we want to consume from, and the data to be exchanged.
 The queue name will also be the routing key for the exchange we will use (see later):

 ``` clojure
 user> (def sensor-id "825b4260-f5a6-45ed-9e27-c96358b0126f")